JHU-PL-Lab/www-fpse/lecture-outline.md

 - Just repeat the Syllabus here.

-## What is FP?
+## What is Functional Programming (FP)?

+* It is a style of programming where functions are the centerpiece
+* A key dimension is functions-as-data: functions can be passed and returned
+* It emphasizes immutability: data structures that cannot be changed after being created
+* Mathematical functions are all immutable so FP aligns much more closely with math

 ### History in brief

 * Lambda calculus, 1930's - logicians (Church, Turing, Kleene, Curry, etc)
  - Logic proofs are formal constructions
- - Core ideas of functional programming already present
+ - Core ideas of functional programming present here
  - But no computers so no running, only hand-calculation
 * Lisp, 1960's (McCarthy)
  - Implement the ideas of the mathematicians